Eddie Chapman: Portugal and Operation Damp Squib

 MI5 was eager for Chapman to return, hoping that as a trusted asset, he could pick up significant information about the enemy.
 He was given the task of memorising a list of questions to which the Allies wanted answers.
 The list was carefully constructed so that, should Chapman be broken, its content would not show German intelligence the gaps in Allied knowledge.

 To get Chapman to Lisbon, it was decided he would join the crew of a merchant ship, and jump ship when it docked in Portugal.
 A fake identity, Hugh Anson, was constructed and the relevant paperwork was obtained before Chapman joined the crew of The City of Lancaster, sailing out of Liverpool.
 On making contact with Germans at their Lisbon embassy, he suggested an attempt at blowing up the ship with a bomb disguised as a lump of coal to be placed in the coal bunker.
 This was in response to a request from Britain's anti-sabotage section that he obtain examples of German explosive devices.

 He was given two bombs, which he handed to the ship's captain.
 The Germans did not notice the ship was not damaged on the voyage home, but to avoid the Germans' doubting Chapman's commitment, the British staged a conspicuous investigation of the ship when it returned to Britain, hoping that gossip about this would make its way back to the Germans.

 Chapman was sent to occupied Norway to teach at a German spy school in Oslo.
 After a debriefing by von Gröning, Chapman was awarded the Iron Cross for his work in apparently damaging the de Havilland works and the City of Lancaster, making him the first Englishman to receive such an award since the Franco-Prussian War of 1870–71.
 However, Nicholas Booth suggests that as the Iron Cross was only ever given to military personnel, Chapman's "Iron Cross" may instead have been a War Merit Cross 2nd Class, or Kriegsverdienstkreuz.
 Chapman was inducted into the German Army as an oberleutnant or first lieutenant.
-Chapman was also rewarded with and his own yacht.
+He was also rewarded with and his own yacht.
 An MI5 officer wrote in an assessment "the Germans came to love Chapman ... but although he went cynically through all the forms, he did not reciprocate.
 Chapman loved himself, loved adventure, and loved his country, probably in that order".
 While in Oslo he also secretly photographed the German agents who stayed at his safe house.